-Cross-cultural fingerspelling: It can take one just a few moments to learn a manual alphabet, but it takes one a bit longer to learn to "read" the fingerspelled word of another system.
+Some deaf people, especially travelers, can take just a few moments to learn a manual alphabet, but it may take them a bit longer to learn to "read" the fingerspelled word of another system.

-At the World Games for the Deaf in Christchurch, New Zealand in January 1989, some Australians and New Zealanders had learned American manual alphabet beforehand while some Americans and Canadians learned British fingerspelling.
+For example, at the World Games for the Deaf in Christchurch, New Zealand in January 1989, some Australians and New Zealanders had learned the American manual alphabet beforehand while some Americans and Canadians learned the British fingerspelling.
 Why?

 But, you might scratch head, wondering that since we know the same language English, why do we use each other's manual alpabets?
-Unlike the whole words, the fingerspelled words are letter-by-letter based.
-Like hearing learners, we are not accustomed to read the fingerspelled words that fast from another manual alphabet.
-We need to practice reading letter by letter and develop the receptive skill in another alphabet.
+Unlike the whole words (signs), the fingerspelled words are letter-by-letter based.
+Like hearing learners, we are not accustomed to read fingerspelled words that fast from another manual alphabet.
+We need to practice reading letter by letter and develop the receptive skill in another manual alphabet.
 Unlike fingerspelling, fluent signers could understood each other in signs/words at a regular pace.
-Interesting, eh?

 "Which right or left hand should left-handed people use?"

-Left-handed individuals remain to be left-handed in fingerspelling and sign language, while few other left-handed people are right-handed signers.
+Left-handed individuals usually remain being left-handed in fingerspelling and sign language, while few other left-handed people may be right-handed signers.
 If you are a left-handed, your left hand would be the dominance in fingerspelling and sign language.
 Likewise, if you are a right-handed, use your right hand as the dominant one.

 Techniques and tips on how to improve your with fingerspelling skills.